 CfA astronomers Chao-Ling Hung and Howard Smith joined with their colleagues to study a selection of 2084 infrared luminous galaxies using the Advanced Camera for Surveys on the Hubble Space Telescope.
 Using quantitative measures of galaxy distortion, they conclude that, contrary to some earlier suggestions, there is no significant evidence that most distant ULIRGs are less involved in mergers than local ones; only a slight 20% decrease is detected.
 The result challenges conventional wisdom and, if confirmed, would mean that the processes driving star formation have not changed much in the past few billion years.

-Publication: “Comparison of the Morphological Properties Between Local and Z 1 Infrared Luminous Galaxies.
-Are Local and High−Z (U)LIRGS Different?”
-Chao-Ling Hung, B. Sanders, Caitlin M. Casey, Michael Koss, Kirsten L. Larson, Nicholas Lee, Yanxia Li, Kelly Lockhart, Hsin-Yi Shih, Joshua E. Barnes, Jeyhan S. Kartaltepe, and Howard A. Smith, ApJ 2014 (in press)
+Reference: “Comparison of the Morphological Properties Between Local and Z 1 Infrared Luminous Galaxies.
+Are Local and High−Z (U)LIRGS Different?” by Chao-Ling Hung (洪肇伶), D. B. Sanders, Caitlin M. Casey, Michael Koss, Kirsten L. Larson, Nicholas Lee, Yanxia Li, Kelly Lockhart, Hsin-Yi Shih, Joshua E. Barnes, Jeyhan S. Kartaltepe and Howard A. Smith, 28 July 2014, The Astrophysical Journal.